Dictionary of Caribbean English Usage

-The Dictionary of Caribbean English Usage, abbreviated DCEU, is a dictionary of Caribbean English, compiled by the University of the West Indies lecturer, Richard Allsopp, and first published by Oxford University Press in 1996.
+The Dictionary of Caribbean English Usage (DCEU) is a dictionary of Caribbean English, compiled by the University of the West Indies lecturer, Richard Allsopp, and first published by Oxford University Press in 1996.
 It is deemed a landmark publication, being the first regional dictionary for the Commonwealth Caribbean.
 (Note: Encompassing Anguilla, Antigua & Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, St Kitts & Nevis, St Lucia, St Vincent & the Grenadines, Trinidad & Tobago, Turks & Caicos, and UK and US Virgin Islands (Allsopp 2003).
 The French and Spanish supplement further covers French Guyana, Haiti, Guadaloupe, Martinique, Cuba, the Dominican Republic, Puerto Rico, and Venezuela (Allsopp 2003).)

 Background

 In 1967, the Caribbean Association of Headmasters and Headmistresses, recognising 'the inadecuacy of imported British and American dictionaries,' resolved to 'request the appropriate department of the University of the West Indies to compile a list of lexical items in each territory and to circulate these to schools for the guidance of teachers.'
 (Note: According to Allsopp 2003, although Caribbean English and Creoles 'had from time to time prompted a few local glossaries' since at least 1905, it was not until 1967 that 'the first scholarly regional dictionary appeared,' namely the Dictionary of Jamaican English, which was 'naturally seen as limited to Jamaica although its linguistic scholarship is regional in reach and importance.')
 The request was forwarded to Richard Allsopp, a UWI English lecturer, who by that time 'already had some ten shoe-boxes each of about 1,000 6 × 4 cards and many loose unfiled cuttings, notes and other material' on Guyanan, Eastern Caribbean, Belizean, Jamaican, and Trinidadian English usage.
 (Note: Collected since at least 1949 (Allsopp 2003).)
 In order to build a proper regional dictionary from said collection, Allsopp founded the Caribbean Lexicography Project in 1971 at Cave Hill, Barbados, with Ford Foundation funding.
 (Note: As part of UWI's Caribbean Language Research Programme, established 1969, also funded by the Ford Foundation (Allsopp 2003).)
 Data collection extended to 1982, with subsequent editing taking a further ten years.
 The completed manuscript was submitted to Oxford University Press in 1992, where it underwent a number of revisions over the next three years.

 The DCEU was first published by OUP in early 1996, and reprinted by UWI Press in 2003.